karlic/MikoNeoDriver/README.md

 ## How to capture communication to/from the Neo board
 1. Purchase a bluetooth dongle such as https://www.amazon.co.uk/dp/B07TSJHTSY (£21)
 2. Follow these instructions https://wiki.makerdiary.com/nrf52840-mdk-usb-dongle/guides/ble-sniffer/
+3. If you find you have two interfaces, the capture won't work.
+The fix seems to be a random combination of unplugging the dongle, restarting Wireshark and doing Capture | Refresh Interfaces

 ## How to run this app
 https://docs.flutter.dev/get-started/install/macos/mobile-ios